dynarithmic/twain_library_source/README.md

 - Windows 10 SDK or Windows 11 SDK
 - C++ CMake tools for Windows

 The default Visual Studio installation may not include C/C++ support.
+Thus you must ensure that the C/C++ support defined above has been selected during installation of Visual Studio.

 Optional: